-These air conditioners and heat pumps are among the most energy efficient and versatile types of HVAC systems.
-A large ductless system can condition an entire three bedroom home.
+These air conditioners and heat pumps are among the most energy-efficient and versatile types of HVAC systems.
+A large ductless system can condition an entire three-bedroom home.
 The outdoor condensers can hang on the exterior wall or sit on the ground.
 They’re smaller and quieter than condensers associated with central cooling systems.
 Some have decibel ratings as low as 58, which is the sound level associated with a quiet suburban street or a conversation in a restaurant.

 Before You Buy, Review HOA Reserves Budget

-Issues might arise where it’s not always clear who is financially responsible for the ductwork maintenance or repairs.
+Issues might arise when it’s not always clear who is financially responsible for the ductwork maintenance or repairs.
 The best solution, in this case, is to ask the HOA board to clarify who owns what.